rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 General
 -------

+1. The Denver Trips.  (aka Driving research students to conferences in Denver.)
+EdMedia 2002 in the Death Van.
+SIGCSE 2015 or so in the snow.
+Some of my fondest memories are of taking my students to present their research at conferences in Denver.
+In the summer of 2002, I drove a death van [1] full of students to Denver for EdMedia.
+As was the norm in those days, they were the only undergraduates presenting.
+We played the picnic game and other care games for much of the trip.
+I still recall how furious people were at a horrible pattern in the picnic game [2].
+Parked outside.
+Etc. etc.  A bit more than a decade later, when SIGCSE was in Denver, I tried again.
+Snow.
+More snow.
+The interstate closed down.
+[1] We called it a "death van" because the training I took on the van repeatedly reminded us of how likely it was to flip and showed us a video with lots of examples.
+The name became less funny when we reached Denver and heard that a crew of firefighters had just died in a similar van when it had flipped.
+[2] "I'm going on a picnic and I'm bringing [noun]".
+The first person to speak picks a pattern, such as "fruits" or "words that start with the letter T" or "two-syllable words".
+Everyone else gets to suggest words and ask if they can also go.
+If I recall correctly, the rule for the game that almost got me killed was "Words that start with the same letter as your first name".

+1. The Montreal Trip.
+Rachel ILM.
+Vivek LinkedIn or a new job.
+Kumail Famous.
+Erin Slate.
+Isabela.
+Not sure.
+Sarah.
+Just moved on from Cloudera.
+Damn.
+Who else was there?
+Did Ellie go?
+She's a famous physics educator with a new last name.

+1. A short biography of SamR.

 1. The list of topics that I've thought about writing about, in no particular order, other than the ones I've come up with more recently tend to be near